-Her son handles her writer's Twitter page, and it's remarkable because he posts messages that are most relevant and in demand by her fans.
+Her son handles her writer's Twitter page.
+He regularly posts messages that are most relevant and in demand by fans.
 You’ll also find tweets about their life and family, which brought her closer to her followers.

-This account has 200,000 followers.
-An impressive number that shows that the account is worthy of your attention.
+This account has 200,000 followers, an impressive number that shows that the account is worthy of attention.

 2. Becky Cooper

 Becky Cooper's gripping non-fiction book, We Keep the Dead Close, is about finding the killer of a Harvard graduate student.

 Another influential book by the American author was Mapping Manhattan, published in 2013.